 Interested in gold and silver investing?
-INN has outlined the ways in which your yellow and white metal investments may be taxed.
+Here’s how your precious metal investments may be taxed.

 As gold and silver continue to prove their worth as sound investments, market participants should know how these investments are taxed.

-Read on for a breakdown of which gold and silver investments are taxed in the US, how they are taxed and what type of tax breaks may be available for investors.
+Read on for a breakdown of which gold and silver investments are taxed in the US, plus a look at how they are taxed and what type of tax breaks may be available for investors.

-While the majority of gold and silver investing comes with a certain degree of taxation, there are different levels of tax based on how market participants decide to invest in the precious metals.
-Below are the different ways one can invest in the precious metals and the taxes associated with those investments.
+While the majority of gold and silver investing comes with a certain degree of taxation, there are different levels of tax based on how market participants decide to invest in these precious metals.
+Below are the different ways to invest in the precious metals and the taxes associated with those investments.

 Physical gold and silver

-Physical gold investors are generally looking for items that are 0.999 fine.
+Physical gold investors are generally looking for items that are considered fine gold (0.999).
 Several products fit this description, and one of the most preferred is gold bullion coins, such as the South African Krugerrand or the American Gold Eagle.

 When the objective is to get the most metal for the least money, it’s generally best to shop for gold rounds and gold bars, which tend to be cheaper than gold coins of the same weight.
-The premium for gold coins is higher because of the credibility that they receive from being fabricated by government mints and because of the design detail on them.
+The premium for gold coins is higher because they are fabricated by government mints and have detailed designs.

-Another factor that may need to be considered is the amount to be invested.
-Large investments may be best made in bars since larger sizes are available.
-Further, it is often easier to manage large products than it is to manage an array of smaller gold items.
+Another factor to consider is the amount to be invested.
+Sizeable investments are best made in large gold bars.
+Further, it is often easier to manage large bullion bars than an array of smaller gold coins.

-However, physical investors need to also give forethought to occasions when they may want to sell their gold.
-Large products will require liquidating a larger portion of one’s gold portfolio, and such products may be more difficult to sell in some instances.
+However, physical investors need to also give forethought to when they may want to sell their gold bullion.
+Gold bars will require liquidating a larger portion of one’s gold portfolio, and such products may be more difficult to sell in some instances.
 Individuals making ongoing or significant investments may therefore want to consider purchasing gold in various weights.

-These precious metals (as well as platinum and palladium) are seen as capital assets, specifically classified as collectibles, to the Internal Revenue Service (IRS).
-Owned physical gold and silver, whether it be in the form of bullion coins, bullion bars, rare coinage or ingots, is subject to capital gains tax.
-These taxes come into play when selling the yellow or white metals.
+These precious metals (as well as platinum and palladium) are seen as capital assets by the Internal Revenue Service (IRS) in the US.
+Owning physical gold and silver, no matter the form, is subject to the capital gains tax.
+This tax comes into play when selling the metals.

-Capital gains tax on physical gold and silver is equal to an investor’s marginal tax rate, up to a maximum of 28 percent.
-That means that market participants in the 33 percent to 39.6 percent tax brackets are only required to pay 28 percent on the long-term gains from their physical precious metals sales.
+The capital gains tax on physical gold and silver is equal to an investor’s marginal tax rate, up to a maximum of 28 percent, meaning market participants in higher tax brackets are still only required to pay 28 percent on long-term gains from their physical precious metals sales.

-For example, if you purchase 100 ounces of physical gold today at US$1,330 per ounce and two years later you sell at US$1,500 per ounce, you will find yourself in the 39.6 percent tax bracket but will only pay fees of 28 percent.
-However, for investors within the 10 to 25 percent bracket, gold and silver assets will be taxed at the standard rate of 10 percent, 15 percent, or 25 percent.
+For example, if a person purchased 100 ounces of physical gold at US$1,330 per ounce and two years later they sold at US$1,500, they would find themself in the 39.6 percent tax bracket, but would only pay a fee of 28 percent.
+However, for investors within the 10 to 25 percent bracket, gold and silver assets are taxed at the standard rate of 10 percent, 15 percent or 25 percent.

 Gold and silver ETFs

-There are two main types of gold and silver ETFs: those that track any price changes that the metal goes through and those that deal with investing in gold or silver companies.
+There are two main types of gold and silver ETFs: those that track price changes of those metals and those that track gold or silver stocks.

-ETFs that follow the price of the yellow and white metals give investors access to gold and silver by holding either physical gold or silver bullion or gold or silver futures contracts.
-It is important to keep in mind that investing in these ETF platforms does not allow investors to own any physical gold or silver — even an ETF that tracks physical gold or silver cannot be redeemed for the tangible metal.
+ETFs that follow metals prices give investors access to the precious metals markets by holding either physical gold or silver, or gold or silver futures contracts.
+It is important to keep in mind that investing in these ETF platforms does not allow investors to own any physical gold or silver — in general, even an investment in an ETF that tracks physical gold or silver cannot be redeemed for the tangible metal.

-ETFs that invest in gold or silver companies provide exposure to gold and silver mining, development and exploration stocks, as well as gold or silver streaming stocks.
+ETFs that invest in gold or silver companies provide exposure to gold- and silver-mining stocks, as well as gold- or silver-streaming stocks.

 In terms of taxation, long-term capital gains from selling gold and silver ETF shares are subject to a 28 percent maximum federal income tax rate rather than the standard 20 percent maximum rate.
-This is due to the fact that the gains are considered to be from selling collectibles.
+This is due to the fact that the gains are considered to come from selling capital assets.

-Kevin McElligott, managing director of Australia at Franco-Nevada (TSX:FNV,NYSE:FNV), warns that these fees can become bothersome, telling the Investing News Network via email, “ETFs actually cost you money in annual management fees.”
+Kevin McElligott, managing director of Australia at Franco-Nevada (TSX:FNV,NYSE:FNV), has warned that these fees can become bothersome, telling the Investing News Network via email, “ETFs actually cost you money in annual management fees.”

 Gold and silver stocks

 Like all publicly listed stocks, gold companies issue shares that are available for investors to trade.
-When you purchase shares of a gold stock, you are essentially purchasing a stake in the company, making returns or losses from its profits.
+When a person purchases shares of a gold firm, they are essentially purchasing a stake in the company, making returns or losses from its profits.

-There are two main paths to take when purchasing from companies with gold mines.
-One way of obtaining shares is by purchasing them from major mining companies like Barrick Gold (TSX:ABX,NYSE:GOLD) or Newmont Goldcorp (TSX:NGT,NYSE:NEM).
-The other way is investing in a junior miner such as Great Bear Resources (TSXV:GBR,OTCQB:GTBDF).
+There are two main paths to take when purchasing shares of companies with gold mines.
+One way of obtaining shares is by purchasing them from major mining companies like Barrick Gold (TSX:ABX,NYSE:GOLD) or Newmont (TSX:NGT,NYSE:NEM).
+The other way is by investing in a junior miner.
 While both avenues have their pros and cons, it’s worth noting that investing in a junior gold stock can be inherently risky.
-Since these companies often fail due to the risks associated with exploration and development, you stand a greater chance at also taking on a loss.
+These companies are more prone to failure due to the risks associated with exploration and development, so investors stand a greater chance at taking on a loss.

 Finally, market participants can also obtain gold shares through investing in gold streaming and royalty companies, such as Wheaton Precious Metals (TSX:WPM,NYSE:WPM).

-Although no stock is 100 percent foolproof, investing in a successful mining company can alleviate some of the stress of a down market when you keep in mind that if a company’s share price goes down, it becomes more affordable to purchase and investors can more than likely anticipate that it will rise again.
+Although no stock is 100 percent foolproof, investing in a more senior company can alleviate some of the stress of a down market considering that if a company’s share price goes down, it becomes more affordable to purchase and investors can more than likely anticipate that it will rise again.

-It is important to know that taxes on the sale of the yellow and white metals will not be due the exact moment that the sale is made.
-Instead, sales of gold or silver need to be reported on Schedule D of Form 1040 on your tax return.
-Depending on the type of metal you are selling, Form 1099-B must be submitted to the IRS when the sale closes, as such transactions are considered income.
-The tax bill for all of these sales is due at the same time that a standard income tax bill is due.
+It is important to note that taxes on the sale of gold and silver will not be due the moment that the sale is made.
+Instead, sales of gold or silver need to be reported on Schedule D of Form 1040 when making a tax return.
+Depending on the type of metal being sold, Form 1099-B may have to be submitted to the IRS when the sale closes, as such transactions are considered income.
+The tax bill for all of these sales is due at the same time as a standard income tax bill.

-There will be times when a dealer is required to file a form 1099-B with the IRS in order to report proceeds paid to a non-corporate seller of gold and silver.
-This is done because its helps the IRS determine whether investors have properly reported income from gold and silver sales on their tax returns.
-The IRS has specific rules that determine which sales of precious metals require the dealer to file this form, and the International Council for Tangible Assets (ICTA) has published guidelines for when the dealer must submit the 1099-B form.
+There will be times when a dealer is required to file Form 1099-B with the IRS in order to report proceeds paid to a non-corporate seller of gold and silver.
+This is done because it helps the IRS determine whether investors have properly reported income from gold and silver sales on their tax returns.
+The IRS has specific rules that determine which sales of precious metals require the dealer to file this form, and the International Council for Tangible Assets has guidelines for when dealers must submit Form 1099-B.

-When it comes to selling gold and silver overseas, market participants must follow the particular laws that each country has applied to the sale of gold and silver investments.
+When it comes to selling gold and silver overseas, market participants must follow the laws as they apply to the sale of gold and silver investments in that particular country.

 Don’t forget to follow us @INN_Resource for real-time updates!